jaybaws/micrometer-metrics/ems-metrics/README.md

 # EMS metrics

-Bridges useful EMS metrics (server, queues, topics, durables) to Micrometer.
+Bridges useful EMS metrics (server, queues, topics, durables) as OpenTelemetry metrics.

 ## How it works
 This is a standalone java application that will connect to EMS using the admin Java API.
-Every minute, it will update it's metrics.
-When this application is instrumented with an agent that is capable of shipping Micrometer metrics, you can easily set up and end-to-end metric feed.
+Every minute, it will update its metrics.
+When this application is instrumented with an agent that is capable of shipping OpenTelemetry metrics, you can easily set up and end-to-end metric feed.

 ## Available metrics